Pantone: Color of the Year

 Since 2000, the Pantone Color Institute has declared a particular color "Color of the Year".
 Twice a year the company hosts, in a European capital, a secret meeting of representatives from various nations' color standards groups.
 After two days of presentations and debate, they choose a color for the following year; for example, the color for summer 2013 was chosen in London in the spring of 2012.

 The selected color purportedly connects with the zeitgeist; for example, the press release declaring Honeysuckle the color of 2011 said "In times of stress, we need something to lift our spirits.
 Honeysuckle is a captivating, stimulating color that gets the adrenaline going – perfect to ward off the blues."
 The results of the meeting are published in Pantone View, which fashion designers, florists, and many other consumer-oriented companies purchase to help guide their designs and planning for future products.
 In 2016 and 2021, Pantone chose two colors for Color of the Year.

 In 2012, the color of the year, Tangerine Tango, was used to create a makeup line, in partnership with Sephora.
 The product line, named Sephora + Pantone Universe collection, features Tangerine Tango–embellished false lashes, nail lacquers, cream, glitters, and high-pigment lip glosses.
 2013 Emerald color was reported to be out of sRGB gamut.
-Also new Very Peri color of 2022 is present in TCX (dyed cotton reference) and TPG (Textile Paper – “Green”) form, here TCX for sRGB hex values are mentioned.
+Also new Very Peri color of 2022 is present in TCX (dyed cotton reference) and TPG (Textile Paper – "Green") form, here TCX for sRGB hex values are mentioned.

 The person behind Pantone's Color of the Year, executive director of the Pantone Color Institute Leatrice Eiseman, explained in an interview how 2014's Color of the Year, Radiant Orchid, was chosen:

 Pantone has said that color "has always been an integral part of how a culture expresses the attitudes and emotions of the times."

 Intellectual property

 Pantone asserts that their lists of color numbers and pigment values are the intellectual property of Pantone and free use of the list is not allowed.
 This is frequently held as a reason Pantone colors cannot be supported in open-source software and are not often found in low-cost proprietary software.
 Pantone has been accused of "being intentionally unclear" about its exact legal claims, but it is acknowledged that "the simplest claim would be trademark misappropriation or dilution towards someone who produced a color palette marketed as compatible with Pantone's".

 By contrast, intellectual property scholar Aaron Perzanowski claims that Pantone has no intellectual property rights over individual colors or color libraries.

-In 2022, a dispute between Pantone and Adobe resulted in the removal of Pantone color coordinates from Photoshop and Adobe's other design software, causing colors in graphic artists' digital documents to be replaced with black unless artists paid Pantone a separate $15 monthly subscription fee.
-Artists accused Pantone and Adobe of holding their work hostage, and UK artist Stuart Semple responded by releasing Freetone, a freeware clone of Pantone's color lists for use with Adobe software.